 Bear Watching In Alaska

-A bear watching trip is one of the truly great wildlife viewing experiences on any Alaska visit.
+A bear watching trip is one of the truly great Alaska wildlife adventures you will ever experience.
 When you see these magnificent animals on their home turf roaming freely along the coastline, catching salmon at Brooks Falls, eating berries in the mountains or against the extraordinary backdrop of Kodiak Island - it's a moment when you forget everything else and just soak in nature at its best.
 Bear watching in Alaska day trips can be added to many itineraries, in several different locations, such as Anchorage bear watching and Homer bear watching, and each option varies in quality, experience and cost.
 Like nature itself there are no guarantees.
 Yet there is nowhere better in North America to see and photograph the bears in their element.
 Perhaps it's as simple as how Alaska frames the picture - the rugged terrain, scenic grandeur and mystique are the icing on the cake.

 Alaska Bear Species

 Brown / Grizzly bears are seen throughout Alaska except on the islands south of Frederick Sound in southeastern Alaska, the islands west of Unimak in the Aleutian Chain, and the islands of the Bering Sea.
 The term "brown bear" is the common term used by Alaskans for bears found in coastal areas.
 Their habitat include rich grassland and salmon filled streams offering a bountiful food source.
 "Grizzly bears" are also brown bears, but as their habitat is on mountain slopes, tundra plains and inland forests they are typically smaller in size than coastal bears.
 You will hear the term grizzly describing inland bears as their food source is quite varied and less plentiful than along the coast.